 Nesting is a simple concept of stacking an array or element inside another array or element.
 You can think of it like Russian nesting dolls, where one doll fits inside another, larger doll.
 The nesting of components works the same way.
 For example, your module may contain many panels, columns, and other components.
 Nesting components lets you position components in these columns and panels.

-Here’s what nesting looks like in the Module Editor:
+Here’s what nesting looks like in the Module Builder:

 What you'll Learn

 In this article, you'll learn about:

 Nesting in the Module Builder and Express View.

 An excellent example of a nested component is the Advanced Datagrid.
 You can nest an Advanced Datagrid component inside another Advanced Datagrid component.

 Let's say your module uses an Advanced Datagrid to collect beneficiary information.
 While a beneficiary will have only one name, they may have many phone numbers.
 Nest an Advanced Datagrid for phone numbers into the beneficiary Advanced Datagrid.
 Now you can collect more than one phone number for each beneficiary.